nus-cs2103-AY2021S1/ip/docs/README.md

 Format: `todo DESCRIPTION`
 * `DESCRIPTION` should contain the description of the task to be added.
+* Duplicate tasks with the same description will not be added.
+Instead, an alert is show to the user.

 Example:
 * `todo Catch Pokemon`